 What I’m talking about is using nautical and aquatic elements tastefully and in amounts that match the design style you’re trying to achieve.
 I suggest using subtlety when possible for most coastal styles.
 At max you will want a repetition no more than 3-5 nautical or aquatic elements.
 This is especially true for “in-your-face” elements like the aforementioned sailboats, seagulls, sea creatures, and seascapes.

-I usually use art as my primary element and sometimes that is just a suggestion, like the art in the contemporary styled bedroom below.
+I usually use art as my primary element like contemporary piece in the styled bedroom below.
 This room has a lot of subtle nods to the ocean and some that are more overt.
 For example, subtle elements are color scheme, the art, the round mirror, and the glass lamps.
 They don’t scream “beach theme”, but instead help provide the overall feeling of “coastal”.
 The more overt elements are the sea anemone accessory and the piece of sea coral the client had as a souvenir from a trip to Hawaii.

 Tip 3: Natural Elements & Textures

-Again, you will want to edit.
 Although it is difficult to go overboard (pun intended) with the natural textures and elements, I’m not sure that you will want a sisal rug, grasscloth wallpaper, seagrass chair, bamboo shades, a rattan table and a rope lighting fixture all in the same space.
 Although we’ve avoided the Miami Vice colors and the collection of seahorses, we might be headed toward Nana’s Beach House again!
-I would still have the same recommendation here, no more than 3-5 of these elements in a space.
+I would still recommend no more than 3-5 of these elements in a space.
 And that recommendation is highly dependent on the size and scale of the objects.
 The mood board below shows a nice balance between these elements in a Coastal Loft space.